Visma Solutions

-Visma Solutions is a Finnish company, which offers SaaS business software for companies.
-The company produces professional services automation software, E-accounting software, budgeting and forecasting software, e-invoicing service software, and an online signature service.
+Visma Solutions is a Finnish company that offers SaaS business software.
+The company produces software for professional services automation, E-accounting, budgeting and forecasting, e-invoicing, and an online signature service.
 Visma Solutions is part of the Norwegian Visma group.

 History

-Severa was founded in 2004 by Ari-Pekka Salovaara and Jari Kärkkäinen, who were studying at Lappeenranta University of Technology at the time.
+Severa was founded in 2004 by Ari-Pekka Salovaara and Jari Kärkkäinen, students at Lappeenranta University of Technology.
 In 2010 the company was acquired by Visma, and from 2013 has been part of Visma Solutions.

-Visma Solutions was founded in the end of year 2012, when former joint stock company called Netvisor was named as Visma Solutions.
+Visma Solutions was founded at the end of 2012, when former joint stock company Netvisor was renamed Visma Solutions.
 Netvisor was founded by Markku Nylund, while he studied at Lappeenranta University of Technology.
-In 2000 Netvisor was merged with Bittivisio and the first version of the software was launched in 2002.
-Two later Cap Gemini Ernst & Young bought Bittivisio, but sold Netvisor’s business already in 2005 to Solanum Networks Economic Administration.
-From 2011 on Netvisor has been part of Visma group and in the end of 2012 the company’s name was changed to Visma Solutions.
+In 2000 Netvisor merged with Bittivisio; the first release came in 2002.
+Two years later Cap Gemini Ernst & Young bought Bittivisio, but sold Netvisor’s business in 2005 to Solanum Networks Economic Administration.
+In 2011 Netvisor became part of Visma group and at the end of 2012 became Visma Solutions.

 In November 2020, Visma acquired Danish software company Ditmer.